 These consist of a spongy core surrounded by compact bones.
 They are the bones in the feet and the patella kneecap – where the femur joins the tibia.

-So called because of their irregular shapes, these bones are similar in structure to short bones.
-A long string of irregular bones make up the spine vertebral column and tail.
+So-called because of their irregular shapes, these bones are similar in structure to short bones.
+A long string of irregular bones makes up the spine vertebral column and tail.
 The irregular projections of the bones in the spinal column serve as attachment points for the various muscles of the cat’s back.